eldoy/htmlview/README.md

 ### Install

 In the browser, grab one of the files from the `dist` folder in this repository.
-You will also need an escape function such as the one found in [haka.](https://github.com/eldoy/haka#escape-string)

-With NodeJS install it from NPM, escape function is included:
 ```
 npm i htmlview
 ```